slint-ui/slint/docs/tutorial/rust/src/from_one_to_multiple_tiles.md

 the model changes.
 We instantiate all the different <span class="hljs-title">MemoryTile</span> elements and place them on a grid based on their index with a little bit of spacing between the tiles.

-First, we copy the tile data structure definition and paste it at top inside the `sixtyfps!` macro:
+First, we copy the tile data structure definition and paste it at top inside the `slint!` macro:

 ```slint
 {{#include main_multiple_tiles.rs:tile_data}}
 ```

-Next, we replace the *<span class="hljs-title">MainWindow</span> := { ... }* section at the bottom of the `sixtyfps!` macro with the following snippet:
+Next, we replace the *<span class="hljs-title">MainWindow</span> := { ... }* section at the bottom of the `slint!` macro with the following snippet:

 ```slint
 {{#include main_multiple_tiles.rs:main_window}}